 If you bruise your left knee one day and your right the next, you have two sore knees.
 But if you bump your left knee again, everything is magnified.
 Such as it is with multiple concussions, and with environmental toxins being poured into the same “brain tolerance” bucket, it’s like we’re bumping our knee day after day, never allowing it to heal.

-If your brain isn’t fully recovered, you may even simply be more off-balance or have tiny “blind spots” like you’ll see in tomorrow’s Healthy Parenting Connection video with Dr. Hanks, so you may be more likely to receive another bump on the head because of that as well!
+If your brain isn’t fully recovered, you may even simply be more off-balance or have tiny “blind spots” like you’ll see in my Healthy Parenting Connection video with Dr. Hanks, so you may be more likely to receive another bump on the head because of that as well!
 The cards are stacked against you!

 Most medical doctors aren’t treating the brain after a concussion (or people don’t even realize their brain was jarred) and then they are more susceptible to the next big bump.
 “Traditional neurology and conventional medicine solely focuses on the diagnosis, and the treatment is geared towards suppressing the symptoms associated with that diagnosis,” Dr. Chiu explains in Brain Save.
 Ayranto agrees that there has also historically “been a lack of recognition of the cumulative impact of any head trauma (even your toddler falling and bumping their head multiple times as they learn to walk, etc).”